Jerome Lagarrigue

-Jérôme Lagarrigue (born August 18, 1973) is a French painter living in New York city.
+Jérôme Lagarrigue (born August 18, 1973) is a French painter living in New York City.

 Biography

 Lagarrigue was born in Paris, to a French father who was an illustrator and painter, and an American mother who was a journalist and writer.
 As a child, he was schooled in France, but spent summers in New York City, where he now lives.
 He graduated from the Rhode Island School of Design, with a major in illustration, in 1996.

 Two years after graduation, Parsons School of Design made Lagarrigue professor of drawing and painting.

+In 2002, Lagarrigue won the John Steptoe Award for New Talent for his illustrations in Freedom Summer.